- CrashPlan PRO

 If you're replacing a computer that you've been backing up (because it broke, you don't want to use it, or you're repurposing it and don't need it backed up), then you can tell CrashPlan to let your new computer take over your old computer's backup.

-When replacing a computer, we recommend setting the new computer up with the same user name that you used on your previous computer.
-If your user name changes, CrashPlan will detect that the file paths for the files in your backup archive also changed.
-As a result, CrashPlan will back up these changes once the archive is adopted.
-Even though CrashPlan doesn't back up the files themselves again, backing up the revised file paths can be a lengthy process, especially if you have a large number of files in your archive.
+When setting up the operating system on the new computer, we recommend using the same user name that you used on your previous computer.
+If your user name changes, CrashPlan detects that the file paths for the files in your backup archive also changed.
+As a result, CrashPlan backs up these changes once the archive is adopted.
+Even though CrashPlan doesn't back up the files themselves again, backing up the new file paths can be a lengthy process, especially if you have a large number of files in your archive.